rc-code-jp/vibe-coding-boilerplate/README.md

 A modern Next.js starter template with Sentry integration for error tracking and performance monitoring.
 Perfect for rapid prototyping and vibe coding sessions.

+> **📝 Getting Started**: This is a starter template.
+We recommend clearing this README and replacing it with your project-specific documentation before beginning development.

 **🎯 Stay focused on development with integrated Sentry error tracking!**
 - Real-time error detection to quickly identify issues
 - Detailed stack traces for efficient debugging